microsoft/perfview/README.md

   Explorer (on right) and select 'Set as Startup Project'.
 After doing this 'Start Debugging' (F5) should work.
   (it is annoying that this is not part of the .sln file...).

+###Deploying your new version of Perfview
+You will want to deploy the 'Release' rather than the 'Debug' version of PerfView.
+Thus first set your build configuration to 'Release' (Text window in the top toolbar, or right click on the .SLN file -> Configuration Manager -> Active Solution Configuration).
+Next build (Build -> Build Solution (Ctr-Shift-B)).
+The result will be that in the src\perfView\bin\Release directory will be among other things  a PerfView.exe.
+This one file is all you need to deploy.
+Simply copy it to where you wish to deploy the app.

 ####Information for build troubleshooting.
   * One of the unusual things about PerfView is that it incorporates its support DLL into the EXE itself, and these get unpacked on first launch.
 This means that there are tricky dependencies in the build that are not typical.
 You will